gnolang/gno/PHILOSOPHY.md

  * Finished - software projects that don't become finished are projects that are forever vulnerable.
 One of the primary goals of the Gno language and related works is to become finished within a reasonable timeframe.
- * Evolvable, debuggable, and future-proof codebase.
+ * Maintainable, debuggable, and future-proof codebase.

 ## Gno Philosophy